deepblue597/beaver-doc/docs/grammar/assignments_expressions.md

 - a number (`NUMBER`),
 - a reference to a variable (`ID`), or
-- a sub-expression enclosed in parentheses, thus allowing
+- a sub-expression enclosed in parentheses, thus allowing recursive composition of expressions.